 After learning what an ideal REIT is, now let's take look at the three factors you should avoid when making investment in any REIT.

 1. Avoid Choosing REITs based on Dividends

-It might sound counter intuitive, but investing in REITs shouldn’t be just focusing on the potential dividend yield of the REIT.
+This might sound counter-intuitive, but you shouldn't only focus on the potential dividend yield of the REIT when you buy REITs.

 What do we mean by that?

-Why does a troubled REIT like Sabana REIT have a double-digit yield of 11.8 percent in the past year compared to Keppel DC REIT’s 5.6 percent?
+Why does a troubled REIT like Sabana REIT have a double-digit yield of 11.8% in the past year compared to Keppel DC REIT’s 5.6%?
 Isn’t Keppel DC REIT supposed to be of better quality and growth prospects than Sabana REIT?